 In Marie-Laure and her father, we witness the lives of the displaced; in Werner, we see the rise and fall of the Third Reich.
 Both threads allow Doerr to document the everyday cruelties of the Nazis.
 There’s also a plot about a valuable but cursed gemstone from the museum that Papa carries with him, and the patient and ruthless Nazi jewel expert tracking it down in a race against time (he’s dying of cancer).
 The bearer of the stone lives forever, its legend tells, but all who know him suffer horrible fates.
 It’s an unnecessary flourish, and an overarching metaphor in a book rife with them (boiling frogs, diseased diamond hunters, et al).

 For me, All the Light We Cannot See evokes distant memories of Irwin Shaw’s The Young Lions (1948), albeit less muscular in its prose.
-Doerr tells his story with detail that’s either absorbing or exhausting, depending upon your taste (after a rainstorm, “drops falls like seeds from the tip of her umbrella”).
+Doerr tells his story with detail that’s either absorbing or exhausting, depending upon your taste (after a rainstorm, “drops fall like seeds from the tip of her umbrella”).
 We know how the meta-story ends, and all that remains to wonder is what will happen to Marie-Laure and Werner (and the gem).
 So you may find yourself growing impatient, knowing the two young protagonists will eventually collide, and that Doerr will finally answer his one open question.

 Viet Thanh Nguyen was born in Vietnam in 1975 and left as an infant with his parents during the evacuation after the fall of Saigon.
 He grew up in California, and that, I suspect, is the story he should have told in his rambling debut novel, which has the tone of a satire, albeit a rather transparent one.